ISC Men's Indoor Soccer League-Session II-January -March 2018

 Individual Player and Payment Links:

-Adult players, click here to register and pay for Session II: (REGISTRATION OPENED on 1/11/2017)
+Adult players, click here to register and pay for Session II: (REGISTRATION will open on January 2, 2018)

-High School PLayers, 16U-19U players, click here to register and pay for Session II: (REGISTRATION OPENED ON 1/11/2017) (Registration is now closed.)
+ISC, 16U-19U players, click here to register and pay for Session II: (REGISTRATION will open on January 2, 2018)

 Important Note to 16U-19U Players:

 If you are currently an ISC 17U-19U player or a 16U player that is a sophomore, you will register individually and we will place you in a pool of players for the annual league draft for high school club players.
-In addition, we will include any players from the ISC/Alliance merger teams in the draft.
 The director of the ISC, Jon Cook, will select captains from the pool of players who register for the league.
 These captains will then select the teams from the players registered at the annual draft at the Vine on TBD over some of the Vine's famous wings.
 ISC "POPPI" players are allowed to enter the draft, but ISC "POP" players are NOT allowed in the draft.
 All players who enter the draft must meet their practice requirements each week to be eligible to play in the league games on the weekend.

 We will not include high school players in the draft that do not meet the criteria above.
-Other high school players that would like to participate in the league are welcome to form their own teams, or possibly play on the "Free Agent team," but they will not be included in the draft with the ISC players and players on the ISC/Alliance merger teams.
-If you are not a part of ISC or the ISC/Alliance merget teams and do not have a full team of high school players to form a full team, please contact Jon Cook at Jon.email@example.com to inquire about open roster spots on the "Free Agent Team."
-We typically have a number of high school players from other clubs that play on the Free Agent teams.
-We also welcome players on the "Free Agent teams" that are high school players but not current club players.
+Other high school players that would like to participate in the league are welcome to form their own teams, but they will not be included in the draft with the ISC players.
+If you are not a part of ISC and do not have a full team of high school players to form a full team, we cannot accommodate you in the league.

 Players that are playing in the league through the draft will be coached by the ISC staff coaches for most games.
 If your son is not interested in being held accountable by coaches for their play, they should not participate in the draft.
 Our coaches are working to help the players grow and improve through their play in the league.
 This is not a "pick-up" league run by the players.
 While each high school team has a team captain, when the ISC staff are present for the games, they will coach the game, manage the substitutions, and handle the playing time for players.